Building career skills during your research at the MacDiarmid Institute

 Downloadable as a PDF here.

-For any further information, please contact contact us at MI-CRISP@vuw.ac.nz
+For any further information or questions about any upcoming sessions, please contact contact us at MI-CRISP@vuw.ac.nz